-Answer: No, a violation of the Fair Debt Collection Practices Act (FDCPA) won’t eliminate your liability for the underlying debt.
-Under the FDCPA, you could file a lawsuit and, if you win the case, get money damages from the collector.
-Or you could also use the fact that the collector violated the law (and that you might file a lawsuit) as a bargaining tool to potentially reduce or get rid of the debt.
+If a collector violates the Fair Debt Collection Practices Act (FDCPA), that violation won’t eliminate your liability for the underlying debt.
+But you could file a lawsuit and, if you win the case, get money damages from the collector.
+Or you could also use the fact that the collector violated the law—and that you might file a lawsuit—as a bargaining tool to potentially reduce or get rid of the debt.

 When you incur a debt, you typically have a contractual obligation to repay it.
-Even if the debt collector breaks the law when trying to collect from you, you’re still responsible for paying the debt (unless it is time-barred or invalid for some other reason).
+Even if the debt collector breaks the law when trying to collect from you, you’re still responsible for paying the debt—unless it's time-barred or invalid for some other reason.

-However, there are several things that you can do to improve your situation when a collector violates the FDCPA.
+But are some options for improving your situation when a collector violates the FDCPA.

-You can use the violation as leverage to settle the debt.
 Debt collectors don’t like FDCPA lawsuits.
 Lawsuits are expensive to defend and often result in a judgment against the debt collector.
-For this reason, you may be able to convince the collector that it would be more cost effective to reduce (or eliminate) your debt, rather than to defend its actions in court.
+For this reason, you might be able to convince the collector that it would be more cost effective to reduce or eliminate your debt, rather than to defend its actions in court.